 What Activities Require Approval in the RPA?

 Except for the minor activities described in the previous section, most activities in the RPA require some level of County review and approval.
 In general, development is allowed in an RPA as long as the overall developed area does not increase or extend further into the RPA.
+If your property is in the floodplain, you may need a floodplain permit for any building activities.

 Replacing a Structure